jpenalbae/hackrf_tcp/README.md

 # Known Issues

-  * Tested only with Linux
+  * Tested only with Linux and OSX
   * Needs manual restart each time a client disconnects

 # Dependencies